p-r-s/WatchListBot/README.md

 Format: movie (year) dir. dir; year and dir are optional.\
 To view list: send "watchlist" or "list".\
 To add movies: send "movie (year) dir. dir" or "add movie (year) dir. dir"; year and dir are optional.\
-To delete mvoies: send "delete/del/d movie (year) dir. dir"; year and dir are optional.\
+To delete movies: send "delete/del/d movie (year) dir. dir"; year and dir are optional.

 To add a movie mentioned in another tweet, reply to that tweet and @mention WatchListBot (with no other text!).
-Note: The tweet with the movie must describe the movie in the format given (with no extra text).\
+Note: The tweet with the movie must describe the movie in the format given (with no extra text).

 Enjoy!